precond/simple-js-views/README.md

 The key is the `data-sv-page-name` attribute in the `<body>` element, which binds the page initialization function to the page.
 The role of the framework is to look up this attribute on page load and execute the init function if it is found.
+The init function receives the `body` element as `this`.

 ## Design goals